jianlin-cheng/MICA/README.md

 ### 🚀 Training Process

 ### 1. Download Training Dataset
-Download Training Dataset from previous step (skip this step if you have already done)
+Download Training Dataset from previous step (skip this step if you are going to use your own data)

+If using your own data, please compile the data in the same format as in *Initial Training Dataset Structure*

 ### 2. Create Full Training Data with Grids
 ```bash